-Penguins Class (Years 5&6) is taught by Mrs Richards with Teaching Assistant support from Mrs Eltham and Ms Winterbourne.
+Penguins Class (Years 5&6) is taught by Mrs Richards (Wednesday, Thursday and Friday) and Mrs Weston (Monday and Tuesday) with Teaching Assistant support from Mrs Eltham and Ms Winterbourne.

 Our topic this term is called ‘Revolution’, and we embark on an exciting journey of discovery about how dramatically life changed across the Victorian Period.
 We will share a summary of our learning journey through this topic with you on our website and we can provide you with a paper copy if you prefer.
 This will also outline reading books which complement the topic too.